-- If you desire to switch providers, you must meet directly with our Director or one of our Associate Directors to explain and discuss your rationale for this request.
-The Director or Associate Director will then meet with the counselor and make a decision to refer internally or outside of Temple.
+- If you desire to switch providers, you are encouraged to first speak with your clinician, you can also meet directly with our Associate Director for Administration to explain and discuss your rationale for this request.
+The Associate Director for Administration will then meet with the counselor and make a decision to refer internally or outside of Temple.

 What do I do if I want services that I am not offered?

 - At TCS we can provide students with referrals for community-based services and resources, as well as low-fee options for services.
 Our website contains a searchable referral database to help students identify appropriate referrals.
 Our referral database can be found here: https://counseling.temple.edu/referral-database-0

 - Additionally, students can register for further help with referrals, or ask for an appointment with our Referral Coordinator.

 How do I start the process of meeting with a psychiatrist?